xakraz/k8s-workshops/1/README.md

 ```

+> Notes
+> --
+>
+> Since we are NOT using K8s cluster on a cloud provider, we will skip the PERSISTANT volume for now
+>

 #### Create a Secrets

-We will store a "password" as a *Secret object* in kube and will see hot to use it in a deployment
+We will store a "password" as a *Secret object* in kube and will see how to use it in a "deployment"

 ```
 kubectl create secret generic mysql-passwords \